Stress Awareness Day/Week 2025

 This year the theme is ‘Optimising Employee Wellbeing through Strategic Stress Management’, and more specifically it is encouraging organisations to create ‘a workplace culture that prioritises growth, support, recognition, and psychological safety’.
 This is something we wholeheartedly agree with, campaign for, and provide effective interventions to empower organisations to create.

-To support this campaign, we have created resources (including a short video series, posters, infographics and resource packs) which can be used during International Stress Awareness Week (Monday 3 to Friday 7 November), National Stress Awareness Day (Wednesday 5 November 2025) and throughout the year.
+To support this campaign, we have created resources (including a short video series, posters, infographics and resource packs) which can be used during International Stress Awareness Day/Week, and throughout the year.

 During this important awareness campaign, we are encouraging our Supporters, partners and visitors to normalise talking about stress and mental health, and to take time to identify the root cause(s) and address them not only within their own organisation, but also across their supply chains.
 This will help to address the stigma and therefore give people the confidence and reassurance that it is okay to start a conversation about it.